lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/change-of-basis.md

 If we had vector $\begin{bmatrix}-1 \\ 2\end{bmatrix}$ in our friends basis vectors, we could translate to ours by scaling each by her basis vectors: $-1\vec{b}_1 + 2\vec{b}_2$ or $-1\begin{bmatrix}2 \\ 1\end{bmatrix} + 2\begin{bmatrix}-1 \\ 1\end{bmatrix}$.

-Note that this is identical to performing [[Matrix Vector Multiplication]]: $\begin{bmatrix}2 && -1 \\ 1 && 1\end{bmatrix}\begin{bmatrix}-1 \\ 2\end{bmatrix}$, since we know that a matrix whose columns represent the basis vectors can be thought of as a transformation that moves the standard basis vectors to another set of basis vectors.
+Note that this is identical to performing [Matrix-vector Multiplication](permanent/matrix-vector-multiplication.md): $\begin{bmatrix}2 && -1 \\ 1 && 1\end{bmatrix}\begin{bmatrix}-1 \\ 2\end{bmatrix}$, since we know that a matrix whose columns represent the basis vectors can be thought of as a transformation that moves the standard basis vectors to another set of basis vectors.

 You can think of the process as first describing the vector that we "thought she meant," in other words, the vector that would express in our coordinate system, and then moving it into her coordinate system.

 What about going the other way?
 How do you convert a vector in our basis to an alternate basis?

-You start with the transformation metric for the alternate grid, then take [[Matrix Inverse]].
+You start with the transformation metric for the alternate grid, then take [Matrix Inverse](permanent/matrix-inverse.md).
 The inverse of a transformation takes a transform and plays it backward.

 In summary, a matrix that describes an alternate coordinate system can transform from our basis into an alternate basis.